-Learning to code can be split into different stages.
+Learning to code can be split into different stages: beginner, intermediate and advanced.

 In the intermediate stage, the focus is on becoming fluid at combining the building blocks into increasingly complex programs.